We are looking for our next councillor to join us and become actively involved in the direction and the future of the village.

 We need people from all backgrounds and experiences who reflect our community.
-You don't need any experience or special qualifications.
-Your life experience, everyday skills, passion and commitment to people and communities are what is important.
+Your life experience, communication skills, passion and commitment to people and communities are what is important.

 The first review of the Barley Parish Plan, which was first produced in 2015, has been published by the Parish Council.